neilg63/astro-calc/README.md

   * 2 both ecliptic and equatorial,
   * 3 both with altitude, azimuth and extra planetary phenomena such as magnitude and phase angle.
 The azimuth and altitude will only be shown in topocentric mode.
   * 4 With extra planetary phenomena such as magnitude and phase angle as an inline subset.
+* it: 1 = show indian time units with progress since the start of the current day period, 0 = do not show indian time units
-* ph: 0 = no extra phenomena unless eq == 4, 1 = show planetary phenomena for the referenced time unless it is shown inline with celestial body data.
+* ph: 1 = show planetary phenomena for the referenced time unless it is shown inline with celestial body data, 0 = no extra phenomena unless eq == 4
 * hsys: Comma-separated list of house system letters or `all` for all systems, default W (whole house system)
 * aya: Comma-separated list of available ayanamshas (see below).
 These are added as separate data-set and should be applied in a post processing stage via simple subtraction from the lng, ascendant or rectAscension values, which are always tropical (they may automatically applied in /positions)
 * retro: 1: show retrograde and peak stations of the main planets, 0: do not show planet stations